 - Swagbuck’s most famous members include Kanye West And Maroon 5.

-So as I said in the beginning, Swagbucks is more than just a survey site and there’s a dozen or so ways you make money.
+So as I said in the beginning, Swagbucks is more than just a survey site and there are a dozen or so ways you make money.

 Some ways are better than others in my opinion so let’s take a look at some of the most rewarding ways to make money with Swagbucks: